Statism: State socialism

 State socialism broadly refers to forms of socialism based on state ownership of the means of production and state-directed allocation of resources.
 It is often used in reference to Soviet-type economic systems of former communist states and, by extension, those of North Korea, Cuba, and the People's Republic of China.
 Politically, state socialism is often used to designate any socialist political ideology or movement that advocates for the use of state power for the construction of socialism, or to the belief that the state must be appropriated and used to ensure the success of a socialist revolution.
 It is usually used in reference to Marxist–Leninist socialists who champion a one-party state.
 Critics of state socialism argue that its known manifestations in Soviet-model states are merely forms of state capitalism, claiming that the Soviet model of economics was based upon a process of state-directed capital accumulation and social hierarchy.

 Political statism

 State nationalism

-State nationalism, state-based nationalism, or state-led nationalism is a nationalism that equates 'state identity' with 'nation identity' or values state authority.
-'State nationalism' is considered a form of 'civic nationalism' and there are similarities between the two, One example of state nationalism is the People's Republic of Mongolia under Yumjaagiin Tsedenbal.
-State nationalism also has to do with illiberal, authoritarian and totalitarian politics; Italian fascism is the best example, epitomized in this slogan of Benito Mussolini: "Tutto nello Stato, niente al di fuori dello Stato, nulla contro lo Stato" ("Everything in the State, nothing outside the State, nothing against the State").